Written, and photographs, by Armin du Preez – Director of Africa Scorpion Research

 WHY DO SCORPIONS ‘GLOW’ UNDER UV LIGHT?

-Actually, it is the hyaline layer in the scorpion’s exoskeleton that reflects certain wavelengths of in the ultra violet light spectrum.
-While we still don’t fully understand the reason behind this phenomenon, it is thought that perhaps this ability helps scorpions to better “see” their surroundings, or perhaps attract their insect prey.
+It is the hyaline layer in the scorpion’s exoskeleton that reflects particular wavelengths of in the ultraviolet light spectrum.
+While we still don’t fully understand the reason behind this phenomenon, it is thought that perhaps this ability helps scorpions to better “see” their surroundings, or maybe attract their insect prey.

 ARE SCORPIONS IMPORTANT IN THE NATURAL ENVIRONMENT?

 As scorpions are very sensitive to environmental changes and will remain in the environment to which they have adapted, their presence in a particular environment is a good indicator the health of a specific ecosystem; an excellent reason to protect them and their environment.

 Special care needs to be given to this group of animals and not only the larger and more well-known animals.
 If we protect scorpions, we will protect the world around us.